OliverD2000/OSMC-Control-Panel/README.md

 It may showed some warnings but it will be sucessfully installed .

 ### RPi.GPIO
-To get to known with GPIO pins here is useful picture of the GPIO pins and their labels.
+To get to known with GPIO pins, here is useful picture of the GPIO pins and their labels.
 ![GPIO pin](https://github.com/OliverD2000/OSMC-Control-Panel/blob/master/images/RPi3_GPIOs.png)